MichaelCurrin/nuxt-default-quickstart/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

+## Start a fresh project

+See the [Getting Started / Installation](https://nuxtjs.org/docs/2.x/get-started/installation) Nuxt docs for more info.

-## How this project was generated
+This project was generated with this command:

 ```sh
 $ yarn create nuxt-app nuxt-default-quickstart
 ```

-All the default options were used:
+All the default options were used, as follows:

 ```
 ✨  Generating Nuxt.js project in nuxt-default-quickstart